Collaborative Governance in Taiwan’s Covid-19 Pandemic Response

 4. local governments working together with groups providing services to the homeless and other vulnerable groups affected by the pandemic, among other examples.

-While these practices highlight Taiwan’s collaborative approach, the report also found several gaps: government collaboration and consultation with civil society was more ad hoc than advertised, and some instances of government overreach, accountability, and responsiveness to human rights concerns were not taken seriously.
+In terms of gaps in Taiwan’s collaborative approach, government collaboration and consultation with civil society was found to be more ad hoc than advertised, and problems with government overreach, accountability, and responsiveness to human rights concerns were not always taken seriously.
 Moreover, collaborative governance was more limited in the second pharmaceutical phase that started after an outbreak in May 2021.
 This phase saw greater social and political divisions as the administration came under criticism for not procuring and developing vaccines fast enough to prepare the population.
 These divisions were exacerbated by China’s role in complicating vaccine procurement and weakened society’s cooperation with and trust in the government, which was evident in the first phase.

-This report, put together with support from ICNL, highlights ways Taiwan can build on its successful approaches from phase one and further institutionalize its collaborative governance approach.
-The report outlines how strengthening government engagement with civil society and communities will help to address concerns around human rights, discrimination, and transparency and further ensure Taiwan’s status as a leader in rights-respecting public health governance.
+This report, highlights ways Taiwan can build on its successful approaches and further institutionalize its collaborative governance approach.
+It recommends strengthening government engagement with civil society and communities to address concerns around human rights, discrimination, and transparency, further ensure Taiwan’s status as a leader in rights-respecting public health governance, and prepare for the next pandemic.

-Taiwan Covid-19 Response; photo credit Veseh via flic.kr
+Taiwan’s Covid-19 Pandemic Response; photo credit Veseh via flic.kr

 Written by Shawn Shieh (谢世宏), Ph.D.